Search This Blog

 And the protractor head can be used as either a level or an inclinometer:

 In almost all cases a dedicated tool probably will do a better job (assuming that you are looking at a similar quality level).
-However, for a lot of woodworking tasks the level of accuracy you can achieve with a decent combi square is perfectly acceptable.
+However, for a lot of woodworking tasks the level of accuracy you can achieve with a decent combination square is perfectly acceptable.

 If budgetary restrictions are a consideration then you may be better off getting one good quality combination set than struggling with lower quality individual tools.

-The sheer abundance of things that you can do with a decent combination square make it a wise investment for the beginner and it will always be a useful tool to grab whether you are working in or away from the workshop.
+The sheer abundance of things that you can do with a decent combination square make it a wise investment for the beginner woodworker and it will always be a useful tool to grab whether you are working in or away from the workshop.

 Thursday, 25 August 2011